The 61st ASH Annual Meeting: Unwrapping the Best From Hematology's Christmas

 Dr. Tseng discusses several studies that investigate the efficacy and safety of tranexamic acid in patients with traumatic brain injury.

-Opinion pieces written by leaders of the hematology community
+Invited opinion pieces written by leaders of the hematology community.

 Dr. George and Dr. Gullapalli provide a thorough synopsis of the history of Theranos, a medical and technological innovations laboratory company founded by Elizabeth Holmes.